Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 }
 ```

-As you can see the `intersect` and `inner_intersect` have a const generic that condionally enables code depending on the intersection phase.
+As you can see, the `intersect` and `inner_intersect` functions have a const generic that conditionally enables code depending on the intersection phase.

-**Note:** You might not like this, but I personally perfer having this constant flag than duplicating a bunch of code.
+**Note:** You might not like this, but I personally prefer having this constant flag rather than duplicating a bunch of code.

-The `intersect` function is pre implemented and is respossible for allocating the result buffers, if you look closely `msb_packed_result` have 0 capacity on the second phase, the reason is that the first phase is responsible for the normal intersection + finding the candidates for the second intersection phase and they are saved in the `msb_packed_result`, that's why we don't need this variable in the second pass.
+The `intersect` function is pre-implemented and is responsible for allocating the result buffers.
+If you look closely, `msb_packed_result` has 0 capacity in the second phase.
+The reason is that the first phase is responsible for the normal intersection and finding the candidates for the second intersection phase, which are saved in the `msb_packed_result`.
+That's why we don't need this variable in the second pass.

 Another funny thing you might have noticed is the `Aligned64` type.
-Like the values retrieved from the mmap I need this to be 64 byte aligned, one easy way to solve this is to specify a custom allocator for the container.
-In this case I created an allocator that changes the alignment of the inner type to be whatever I want, here is the code.
+Like the values retrieved from the mmap, I need this to be 64-byte aligned.
+One easy way to solve this is to specify a custom allocator for the container.
+In this case, I created an allocator that changes the alignment of the inner type to be whatever I want.
+Here is the code.

 ```rust
 #[derive(Default)]